zaidalhuda/Computer-Vision-from-Scratch-Foundations-Practicals/README.md

 ## 🎯 Course Overview

 This comprehensive computer vision course takes you from the fundamentals of image processing to advanced generative models and real-world deployment.
 Born from a decade of research experience, starting with traditional rice grain detection algorithms and evolving into modern deep learning approaches.

+**This course is based on the foundational concepts from ["Practical Machine Learning for Computer Vision"](https://www.amazon.com/Practical-Machine-Learning-Computer-Vision/dp/1098102363) book ([GitHub Repository](https://github.com/GoogleCloudPlatform/practical-ml-vision-book)), enhanced with hands-on implementations and modern deep learning techniques.**

 ### 🌟 What Makes This Course Special?